st-muel/gds-intern-assignment/README.md

 pnpm dev
 ```

-The project can be accessed at [http://localhost:3000](http://localhost:3000)!
+The local project can be accessed at [http://localhost:3000](http://localhost:3000)!

 ## Testing